amgenene/workday_auto/README.md

    ```
    5. Submit a pull request.

-## *Future Improvements**
+## **Future Improvements**
-   Refactor Code: Clean up and optimize the code for better maintainability.
+   - **Complete Code Refactoring**: Finish implementing the modular architecture in the processing/ and browser/ directories
-   Use sentiment analysis instead of fuzzy search: Utilize natural language processing to match questions to workflows.
+   - **Smart Question Classification**: Use machine learning to automatically categorize form fields without predefined mappings
-   Enhanced User Experience: Improve the script's ability to adapt to new workflows dynamically possibly utilizing agents.
+   - **Resume Parsing**: Extract information from your resume to auto-populate more fields
-   CAPTCHA Automation: Research and implement solutions for automating CAPTCHA challenges.
+   - **Browser Choice**: Add support for Firefox and other browsers
-   Detailed Logs: Add logging to provide more visibility into the process.
+   - **Interactive UI**: Create a graphical interface for easier configuration and execution
-   Interactive UI: Create a graphical interface for easier configuration and execution.
+   - **Local Data Storage**: Save application history and progress

 ## **Support the project**
 If you find this script useful and want to support its development, consider donating using buy me a coffee  (https://buymeacoffee.com/healthIsWealth809 )